hlascelles/karina_personal_website/_posts/kitchen/2013-04-01-fruity-cheese-pistachio-salad.md

 * Lightly toast the pistachios in a small clean pan.
 * Make the dressing - place olive oil, vinegar and mustard in a small glass jar.
 Close the lid and shake violently.
 * Chop peach and strawberries into bite size pieces.
 Place in a bowl and mix with the dressing.
-Add rocket and combine gently.
+Add arugula and combine gently.
 * Chop the toasted pistachios into small pieces.
 Place them in a small bowl.
 * Cut the goat cheese into bite size pieces.
 Dunk each piece into the pistachio bowl to coat it.
 * Serve the salad in individual plates topped with goat cheese balls.